 It's not just any ol' car

-That classic car calling from the garage for its chance in the sunlight demands separate insurance from your regular set of wheels because of its limited use and higher value.
+A classic car waiting in the garage for its chance in the sunlight demands separate and special auto insurance because of its limited use and higher value.

 See if your insurer has the resources to help find rare parts and mechanics with the know-how to handle any damage to your baby.
-Ask if you'd be able to send the car across state lines to a mechanic of your choice.
+Ask if you'd be able to send the car across state lines to the garage of your choice.

-Liability coverage is especially important with collector cars, which can be difficult to drive if they have small windows or lack mirrors, notes Jay Quail, executive director of the Classic Car Club of America.
+Liability coverage is especially important with collector cars, which may have small windows or lack mirrors, making them more difficult to drive, notes Jay Quail, executive director of the Classic Car Club of America.